fibo/ProjectEuler/README.md

 `https://projecteuler.net/problem=<problem number>`

-Solved problems will be moved in `solved` folder.
+Solved problems will be moved in *solved/* folder.